 Controversies

-- Criticized by conservatives as too far left on healthcare, spending, and social policy
+- Regularly attacked by Republicans as too progressive on spending, healthcare, and social policy.

 Top Donors